eonist/Element-iOS/README.md

 - [ ] Setup AnimLib for iOS
 - [ ] Start with the ToggleButtons with insp from CodePen 👈
 - [ ] Only adds the css style that has changed when compiling styles.xml 🔑
+- [ ] ONLY SCALE THE WIDTH OF THE BG TO WIDTH - (HEIGHT*2) OR ELSE IT WILL DIALATE TO FAST

 CREATE IEvent and make AN eventCATCHER that can take BUTTONevent etc. So that we can use enums for constants. think about this a bit ``event.type == .down`` etc